-MATH 205 Calculus I (4)
+MATH 241 Calculus I (4)

 Introduces and develops basic calculus concepts and procedures: limits, continuity, derivatives, and an introduction to integration of single-variable algebraic and trigonometric functions.
 Derivations of algorithms and formulas, and proofs of important theorems, are included.
 Applications of differentiation and integration are introduced to bridge theory and practice.
+(Formerly MATH 205)

-(FS) Prerequisite: Any one of the following, or articulated equivalent, within the past two years: C or better in MATH 140, OR C or better in MATH 140X, OR qualified placement test score.
+Prerequisite: C or better in MATH 140 or 140X.

-MATH 206 Calculus II (4)
+MATH 242 Calculus II (4)

-Second course in the calculus sequence.
+The second course in the standard four-course calculus sequence.
 The course extends differentiation and integration to single-variable inverse trigonometric, logarithmic, and exponential functions.
 Topics include techniques of integration, convergence of improper integrals, sequences and series, Power and Taylor series representations of functions, and an introduction to differential equations.
+(Formerly MATH 206)

-Prerequisite: C or better in MATH 205, or articulated equivalent, within the past two years.
+Prerequisite: C or better in MATH 241 or MATH 205.

-MATH 231 Calculus III (3)
+MATH 243 Calculus III (3)

-MATH 231 covers vector algebra, vector-valued functions, differentiation of functions of several variables, and optimization.
+The third course in the standard four-course calculus sequence.
+Vector algebra, vector-valued functions, differentiation of functions of several variables, and optimization.
+(Formerly MATH 231)